thecodingmachine/kickoff-docker-php/README.md

 ```
 127.0.0.1   dev.yourproject.com
 ```

+**Note:** Make sure that your domain name matches the `APACHE_VIRTUAL_HOST` variable's value.

 Good :smiley:?
 We're now done with the configuration! :metal:

-Last but not least, shutdown your local Apache or anything which could use your 80 and 443 ports, and run:
+Last but not least, **shutdown your local Apache or anything which could use your 80 and 443 ports**, and run:

 ```
 make kickoff